Clinical Levels of Care at Shepherd Center

-Shepherd Center offers the following clinical levels of care:
+Shepherd Center located in Atlanta, Georgia, provides the following clinical levels of care:

 Patients who require 24-hour nursing care and medical supervision are admitted to Shepherd Center's 10-bed Intensive Care Unit.
 Direct nursing care typically averages between 12-24 hours per day in the ICU.
 Patients who are medically unstable, require vital sign monitoring at least every two hours and may be participating in ventilator weaning are appropriate for the ICU.

-This level of care is for patients that require 24-hour nursing care and medical supervision, and at least five hours of direct nursing care daily.
-A patient at this level may not be able to participate in three hours of therapy per day, however therapy will be provided based on physician orders.
+This level of care is for patients who require 24-hour nursing care and medical supervision, and at least five hours of direct nursing care daily.
+A patient at this level may not be able to participate in three hours of therapy per day, but therapy will be provided based on physician orders.

-If a patient has experienced a traumatic brain injury (Rancho I-III) within the last 30-45 days, but is unable to participate in an acute rehabilitation program, they are admitted as a Disorders of Consciousness (DOC) Program patient.
+If a patient has experienced a traumatic brain injury (Rancho I-III) within the last 30 to 45 days, but is unable to participate in an acute rehabilitation program, they may be admitted as a Disorders of Consciousness (DOC) Program patient.
 Patients at this level require 24-hour nursing care and medical supervision.
-This intervention program is designed to help patients transition to an acute rehabilitation level of care, or prepare/train family members to take the patient home for further recovery.
+This intervention program is designed to help patients transition to an acute rehabilitation level of care, or prepare and train family members to take the patient home for further recovery.

 This level of rehabilitation care is for people who have sustained a functional loss due to a spinal cord or brain injury, or other disabling injury or illness.
 At this level of care, patients have access to 24-hour nursing care and medical supervision, and are able to participate in a minimum of three hours of functional training per day for three consecutive days.

-Shepherd Center's Outpatient Rehablitation Program provides medical treatment, single-service therapies and care for people with disabilities of all ages for a wide variety of needs on an outpatient basis, as well as case management and rehabilitation, to support continued recovery and independence.
+Shepherd Center's Outpatient Rehabilitation Program provides medical treatment, single-service therapies and care for people with disabilities for a wide variety of needs on an outpatient basis, as well as case management and rehabilitation, to support continued recovery and independence.